 Of course, at this point, you’re already scared and they don’t tell you why they want this info, so you do it because they told you to.
 I realized later that it was totally pointless.
 I believe they had us do this as a way to begin to instill fear and obedience.
 So I called my family members and told them NOT to question me, just give me the info.
 I told them I didn’t know what was going on, just do it.
 Luckily, I could reach my 5 people.
 Other kids were freaking out because they couldn’t get ahold of anyone.
 Like I said, as of now, I realized that the whole situation was a ploy and completely stupid, but at the time… I was scared and didn’t want to be yelled at.

 After I finished my calls, I put my phone away and was silent, as people were being yelled at already to shut their mouths.
 We sat and waited.
 If we had to use the restroom, we had to go in twos.
+This was all part of preparing you for BMT and the Wingman Concept.
 I was fortunate that I got put on a bus fairly quickly.
 I only had to wait for about an hour.
 Others had to wait at the airport for 6-10 hours.